Why are Cell Phone Signal Boosters Essential for First Responders?

-For police patrol cars and SUVs, Fusion2Go 3.0 and Drive 4G-X are two great cell signal booster kits that enhance cellular communications on all mobile service provider networks in USA.
+For police patrol cars and SUVs, Fusion2Go 3.0 Fleet and Drive Reach Fleet are two great cell signal booster kits that enhance cellular communications on all mobile service provider networks in USA.
 Cell phone signal boosters are versatile.
 The two wireless signal boosters kits stated above, are no exception.
 They boost reception of multiple cellphones simultaneously which may help multiple police officer's cell devices simultaneously.
 They help first responders who rely on strong cell reception at work each day.
 They can boost the cell phone signals of up to four devices at a time.
 Both these pro-rated cellphone booster kits offer 60% greater reach to the nearest cell phone tower than other cell phone booster kits in the market.
 These professional-grade devices leads to fewer missed or dropped calls, less Internet buffering, and clearer conversations that allow first responders to work more efficiently.

 Cell Signal Boosters for EMS Ambulances and Fire Trucks.

 For EMS ambulances and fire trucks, Drive Reach OTR Fleet is a great cell phone booster kit with a tall antenna for better reach to nearest cell towers.
 It enhances cell communications on all mobile service networks in USA.
 For larger cabin of Emergency Medical Service ambulances, X6 Xtube Pro can enhance signal over larger area for multiple devices where multiple paramedics may need to use their cell devices while in transit to nearest hospital with the patient.